-The Central QREZ is currently the energy powerhouse of Queensland with long-term hydrogen potential and existing energy-intensive industries which are looking to switch to renewable energy supply.
+The Central Queensland Renewable Energy Zone (QREZ) region is currently the energy powerhouse of Queensland with long-term hydrogen potential and existing energy-intensive industries which are looking to switch to renewable energy supply.

 It is centrally located in a strong part of the network with significant coal-fired generation and proximity to heavy industries near Gladstone.

 The region is also home to significant renewable energy resources.
-Central QREZ received registrations of interest from 67 projects, representing more than for 23,000 MW of project capacity across solar, wind, bioenergy, and storage technologies.
+From the QREZ registration of interest process undertaken in 2020, the Central QREZ region received registrations of interest from 67 projects, representing more than for 23,000 megawatts (MW) of project capacity across solar, wind, bioenergy, and storage technologies.
 If developed, these projects would represent more than $39 billion in investment and thousands of construction jobs.

 The region hosts some of Queensland’s largest energy consumers, including the Boyne Island aluminium smelter, refineries, and the Curtis Island LNG export terminal.